romeerez/jastaman/readme.md

 # Jastaman

-Just Another STAte MANager for React!
+Just another state manager for React

 Main goal is to create as concise library as possible